 If you choose external calls per minute, your query may look like this:

-After you generate the query, complete the following:
+In the modal, complete the following:

-See our additional information about querying APM metric timeslice data with NRQL.
+Optional: see how to query APM metric timeslice data with NRQL.